-Type these lines in the SELECT COLUMNS.
-Each line is explained in the dropdown.
+Type the black lines below in the SELECT COLUMNS.

 Notice that as you type, the intelligent autocomplete makes suggestions.
 Don't forget the comma at the end.

 objects.ramean, objects.decmean,

 The word mean is because this is the average position of the multiple alerts that are part of the same object.
 Don't forget the comma at the end.